AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 ISO 25010.
 The foundational software-quality model — functionality, reliability, usability, performance, security, maintainability.
 Auditors now map AI QA controls (Sealights coverage, Snyk scans, Datadog observability) directly to these characteristics.

 IEC 62304.
-Mandatory for FDA-regulated medical device software.
-Requires documented architectural design, software validation, unit/integration/system/acceptance testing.
-ISO/IEC 25024 and ISO/IEC 5259 close the AI/ML gap on training-data provenance.
+Mandatory for FDA-regulated medical-device software.
+It requires documented architectural design, software validation, and unit/integration/system/acceptance testing.
+On healthtech builds like CirrusMED, IEC 62304 turns QA into a documentation discipline as much as a testing one — and ISO/IEC 5259 closes the AI/ML gap on training-data provenance.

 SOC 2 Type II.
 2026 auditors now scrutinize AI/ML-specific controls: data security on training sets, access logs on model retraining, change management on promoted models.
-AI-generated test data must meet the same confidentiality/integrity standards if it ever touches PII — which means Tonic/Gretel vendors must themselves be SOC 2 Type II certified.
+AI-generated test data must meet the same confidentiality and integrity bar if it ever touches PII — which means your Tonic or Gretel vendor must itself be SOC 2 Type II certified.

 A decision framework — pick the stack in five questions

 1. Regulatory exposure.
-EU-facing?
-High-risk AI under the Act?
-Start with compliance audit-trail tooling (Datadog + SonarQube + Checkmarx) before anything else.
+EU-facing or high-risk under the Act?
+Start with audit-trail tooling (Datadog + SonarQube + Checkmarx) before anything else.

 2. Current DORA tier.
-Elite (deploy daily, CFR <5%)?
+Elite (deploy daily, change failure rate around 5%)?
 You need predictive test selection to keep cycle time flat.
-Low performers?
-Start with defect prediction + flaky-test analytics.
+Low performers start with defect prediction plus flaky-test analytics.

-3. AI-generated code percentage.
+3. AI-generated code share.
 Over 40% Copilot output?
-Non-negotiable: AI-generated-code detection in SonarQube + tighter Snyk policies + output-validation gates.
+Non-negotiable: AI-code-path detection in SonarQube, tighter Snyk policies, and output-validation gates.

 4. Production observability maturity.
-No Datadog/New Relic/Splunk today?
+No Datadog, New Relic, or Splunk today?
 Start there — without production signal, test results don’t correlate with anything meaningful.

 5. Team size.
-Under 20 engineers → buy.
-20–150 → buy + adapt (customize on top of platforms).
-150+ → build differentiating AI tooling in-house on top of bought platforms.
+Under 20 engineers, buy.
+20–150, buy plus adapt on top of platforms.
+150+, build the differentiating AI tooling in-house on bought platforms.

 Five pitfalls that kill AI QA rollouts

-2. Data-quality blindspot.
+2. Data-quality blind spot.
 Defect-prediction models trained on stale code miss novel failure modes.
-Fix: continuous data audits, synthetic-data validation, model retraining on a 90-day cadence.
+Fix: continuous data audits, synthetic-data validation, and model retraining on a 90-day cadence.

 3. Production validation failure.
 Coverage improves 40% in staging; production incident rate stays flat.
-Fix: shift-right observability, RUM + test correlation, chaos engineering on every major release.
+Fix: shift-right observability, RUM plus test correlation, and chaos engineering on every major release.

-5. Missing security on AI-written tests.
-AI-generated tests often skip injection, auth-bypass, API fuzz.
-Fix: mandatory SAST on test code, chaos injections, accessibility gates in CI.
+5. No security on AI-written tests.
+AI-generated tests often skip injection, auth-bypass, and API fuzzing.
+Fix: mandatory SAST on test code, chaos injections, and accessibility gates in CI.

 KPIs — what to measure on day one

-• Defect escape rate — target <5% (defects reaching prod / total defects found).
+• Defect escape rate — target under 5% (defects reaching prod divided by total defects found).

-• Test coverage efficiency — >85% of requirements covered, not just lines.
+• Test coverage efficiency — over 85% of requirements covered, not just lines.

-• Code review cycle time — <24 hours from PR to merge.
+• Code review cycle time — under 24 hours from PR to merge.

-• Test flakiness — <2% of tests showing intermittent failures.
+• Test flakiness — under 2% of tests showing intermittent failures.

-• AI-generated code defect ratio — <1.5× human-written code defect rate.
+• AI-generated code defect ratio — under 1.5× the human-written defect rate.

-• Compliance gap coverage — 100% of EU AI Act Article 60 checks automated.
+• Compliance gap coverage — 100% of Article 12 logging and Article 11 documentation checks automated.

 Industries shipping real value in 2026

 Fintech.
-AI-driven fraud detection, transaction risk scoring, compliance monitoring.
-Top stacks: Snyk + Sealights + Datadog.
-80%+ of fintech orgs test AI scoring models pre-production.
+Fraud detection, transaction risk scoring, compliance monitoring.
+Common stack: Snyk + Sealights + Datadog.
+Most fintech orgs now test AI scoring models before production.

 Healthtech.
-Diagnostic AI validation, FDA software pre-cert testing, IEC 62304 regression.
-Top stacks: SonarQube + Checkmarx + Tonic.ai.
-Regulatory pressure driving adoption ahead of FDA pre-cert mandates in 2026–2027.
+Diagnostic AI validation, FDA software testing, IEC 62304 regression.
+Common stack: SonarQube + Checkmarx + Tonic.ai.
+Regulatory pressure is driving adoption ahead of tightening FDA expectations.

 Automotive / ADAS.
-Autonomous vehicle testing, sensor fusion validation, ISO 26262 safety-critical regression.
-Top stacks: LoadRunner + Gremlin + axe (for in-vehicle HMI accessibility).
-OEMs embedding continuous AI testing into CI/CD.
+Autonomous-vehicle testing, sensor-fusion validation, ISO 26262 safety-critical regression.
+Common stack: LoadRunner + Gremlin + axe for in-vehicle HMI accessibility.

 SaaS.
 Multi-tenant performance, feature-flag validation, API reliability.
-Top stacks: k6 + Launchable + Codecov.
-60%+ of SaaS orgs adopted AI test prioritization by Q2 2026.
+Common stack: k6 + Launchable + Codecov.

 Build vs buy vs adapt